-If you find your locs are getting frizzy, then don’t worry we have got you covered.
-If the frizz is in a normal amount then you can apply a light moisturizer to control it.
-Also, a little frizz makes it look more natural but if it is left unchecked it can become unmanageable.
+If you find your locs are getting frizzy, then don’t worry.
+We have got you covered.
+If the frizz is in an average amount, then you can apply a light moisturizer to control it.
+Also, a little frizz makes it look more natural, but it can become unmanageable if it is left unchecked.

 To control frizz, you can use products that contain shea butter and five principal fatty acids – palmitic, stearic, oleic, linoleic, and arachidic.
 They provide essential nutrients, improve hair health, and smoothen out all kinds of hair strands.

-This is a tip that works not only for faux locs but also works for each and every kind of hair.
-Cotton fibers rub out and absorb the moisture from your hair while sleeping leaving your scalp dry.
-Also, the toss and turns you take while sleeping creates friction against your pillowcase and leads to the breakage of hair.
+This is a tip that works not only for faux locs but also for every hair type.
+Cotton fibers rub out and absorb the moisture from your hair while sleeping, leaving your scalp dry.
+Also, the toss and turns you take while sleeping create friction against your pillowcase and leads to the breakage of hair.

 Silk, on the other hand, helps to retain moisture.
 Not only will it keep your locs healthy, but it will also help in keeping your face healthy as well.
 It also helps in reducing split ends and keep the frizz at bay.